My camera is not connected to Capture One.

 If the camera does not appear in the list, then check and replace the tether cables, remove any non-powered repeaters, check the things with a different camera.

-2. Verify that Capture One is running as Capture One Pro/Fujifilm/(for Sony).
+2. Verify that Capture One is running as Capture One Pro/for Fujifilm/(for Sony)/for Nikon.

-- When using macOS, go to the Capture One menu and choose License.
+- When using macOS, go to the Capture One -> License in the main menu.

 - When using Windows, go to the Help menu and choose License Information.